Diagnosing ulcerative colitis

 During a colonoscopy, your doctor will insert a thin flexible camera through the anus to inspect the lining of your colon.
 The scope procedure will allow your doctor to see what area of the colon is affected and the severity of your disease.
 Your doctor may also decide to take a biopsy (a sample of tissue) for further testing.

 Although these tests sound uncomfortable, they are routine procedures.
 Most importantly, they may be used to explain the causes of your symptoms and become the first step in learning how to manage them.

 It can be hard to talk about something like diarrhea or rectal bleeding with anybody, much less a doctor you just met.
 Whether you're dealing with a general practitioner or a gastroenterologist, you should understand it's their job to help you.
 They deal with these conditions every day and know exactly how serious they can be.
 It can be tough, but speaking up about your symptoms is your first step to addressing your condition.

 Before your visit, you may want to have a list of questions ready to make sure you get all of the information you need.

-Whether it’s for you or your child, here are some sample questions you can ask the doctor5:
+Whether it’s for you or your child, here are some sample questions you can ask the doctor:

-- How can I be sure that I have UC and not another type of inflammatory bowel disease (IBD)?
+- How can I be sure that I have UC?

 - Should I change my diet because of UC?